-This page is dedicated to the latest property development and construction news and rollouts relating to Covid-19, as the WCPDF is fully committed to address the effects – both during and after the lockdown – that this unprecedented pandemic will have on an industry already in crisis.
+This page is dedicated to the latest property development and construction news and rollouts relating to Covid-19, as the WCPDF is fully committed to addressing the effects – both during and after the lockdown – that this unprecedented pandemic is having on an industry already in crisis.

-Important notices from all three tiers of government will appear in date order immediately below.
-All other industry news relating to Covid-19 will then follow in the “Media and information” section thereafter.
+Important notices from all three tiers of government appear in date order immediately below as the WCPDF receives these.
+All other industry news relating to Covid-19 then follows in the “Media and information” section thereafter.

 Contact information for the relevant government authorities will appear in the links under each government notice below, while all media enquiries regarding Covid-19’s impact on the industry may be directed to Carola Koblitz on email@example.com or 082 568 1621.

 IMPORTANT INDUSTRY DEVELOPMENTS

 EVOLVING OF THE CC19RRTT INTO THE CONSTRUCTION ALLIANCE SOUTH AFRICA: January 2021 – Following the formation of the CC19RRTT in April 2020, South Africa’s construction industry is keeping the momentum going with the evolution of the CC19RRTT into the Construction Alliance South Africa (CASA).
 The umbrella organisation is made up of 29 professional, contractor, supplier and other industry bodies and was officially launched on 21 January 2021.
 An original founding member of the CC19RRTT, the WCPDF continues to be part of the alliance.